Higher-order homogenised riblet boundary conditions: Homogenisation of the 2D Navier--Stokes equations

 Up to this point we have only considered linear problems, but the matched asymptotic expansions also apply to nonlinear ones with relatively little modification, as will soon be seen.
 The wavenumber domain that was adopted in the previous sections when outer conditions were constant, on the other hand, loses applicability.
 In fact, in the original application of the protrusion height, the aim was to consider a high-Reynolds number and indeed a turbulent flow, with riblets embedded in the near-wall region known as the viscous sublayer.
 There should be no doubt that the reduction of the viscous sublayer from a Navier-Stokes to a Stokes problem is not a separate step but itself an application of matched asymptotic expansions, and must be consistently performed in one and the same process.

 Flow past a riblet surface can be considered as having three characteristic lengths: the riblet period $s^*$, the distance to the opposing wall $L^*$ and a dynamic length which will be taken to be the viscous length $\ell^* = \nu^*/u^*_\tau$.
-For definiteness here $u^*_\tau$ will be the characteristic perturbation velocity that in a turbulent flow is usually defined from the mean wall-shear stress, but for the purpose of what follows any other reference velocity $u^*_R$ would do as well, as long as it correctly represents the order of magnitude of velocities, the essential underlying assumption being that all three components of velocity scale proportionally to each other (as is ordinarily the case in a near-wall turbulent flow but not, for instance, in a laminar boundary layer).
+For definiteness here $u^*_\tau$ will be the characteristic perturbation velocity that in a turbulent flow is usually defined from the mean wall-shear stress, but for the purpose of what follows any other reference velocity $u^*_R$ would do as well, as long as it correctly represents the order of magnitude of near-wall velocities.
+Another defining feature of the distinguished limit that we adopt here is that all three components of velocity scale proportionally to each other, \textit{i.e.} share the same reference velocity $u^*_R=u^*_\tau$.
+This is ordinarily the case in a near-wall turbulent flow but not, for instance, in a laminar boundary layer.
 The ratio $L^*/\ell^*=L^*u^*_\tau/\nu^*$ is one of the possible definitions of Reynolds number, and decides the type of flow.
 When $L^* \ll \ell^*$ the Reynolds number is low, $\ell^*$ becomes irrelevant, and we are in the Stokes regime dealt with in the previous sections.
 When $\ell^* \ll L^*$, the Reynolds number is high and we are in the Navier-Stokes, possibly turbulent, regime.
 Near the wall $L^*$ now becomes irrelevant, and the asymptotic-expansion parameter $\eps$ must be chosen to be the ratio $\eps =s^*/\ell^*$, the same parameter that is frequently denoted as $s^+$ (or riblet period in \emph{wall units}).
+This discussion only shows, one could argue, that $\eps$ must be \emph{proportional} to $s^+$, but in the argument of a power expansion a fixed multiplying coefficient (say, $\eps=s^*/\ell^*$ versus $\eps=s^*/(20\ell^*)$) makes no difference.

 In a schematization where turbulence is presumed to be dominated by quasi-streamwise vortices ($\partial/\partial x^* = 0$), we can start from an assumption where the flow is governed by the unsteady 2D Navier-Stokes equations in primitive variables $v^*(y^*,z^*,t^*)$, $w^*(y^*,z^*,t^*)$, $p^*(y^*,z^*,t^*)$: \be